jarovleat/jarovleat/README.md

 - 👋 Hi, I’m @jarovleat
 - 👀 I’m interested in coding and travelling
-- 🌱 I’m currently learning python, C++, JavaScript
+- 🌱 I’m currently learning php, python, C++, JavaScript
 - 💞️ I’m looking to collaborate on testing or developing
 - 📫 How to reach me -> instagram: @juravlikkk